cleancoderscollaborative/mastermind/README.md

 application, but you can move them anywhere you like with the drag bar on the left:
 ![Run-Debug-Stop](./.assets/run-debug-stop.png)
 1. Congratulations, everything is set to start!
+Follow this link for [a tour of VSCode and how Microsoft Live Share will be used](https://cleancoderscollaborative.github.io/vscode/).

 ## Option 2: Develop in a GitHub Codespace